umd-lib/catalog-searcher/docs/DevelopmentSetup.md

 This page describes how to set up a development environment, and other information useful for developers to be aware of.

+Note that this documentation assumes you are using the OCLC beta API.
+If using the current OCLC discovery API, switch to the main branch.

 ## Prerequisites

 The following instructions assume that "pyenv" and "pyenv-virtualenv" are